 Answer: Look for keywords that suggest a certain approach.
 The word “explain” suggests you write an expository paper, while the word “describe” implies a descriptive paper.
 “Assess” or “argue” might prompt an argumentative paper.

-Descriptive paper = you can use creative language to describe something, like an object, emotion, situation, person, or place.
+Descriptive paper: you can use creative language to describe something, like an object, emotion, situation, person, or place.

-Narrative paper = telling a story.
+Narrative paper: you tell a story.

 What type of sources do I have to use?

 Answer: Find out what your lecturer expects before you start researching.
 There are internet resources, books, class textbooks, journals, newspapers, and the Bible.
 Or your lecturer can ask you to interview people or do a survey.